Nishanth-Gowda/Concurrency-in-go/README.md

 ## The Go scheduler
 - Go runtime has its own scheduler which is responsible for the execution of the goroutine.

--The technique is also known as m:n scheduling, where m i goroutines are executed using n os threads.
+- The technique is also known as m:n scheduling, where m i goroutines are executed using n os threads.

 - The Go scheduler is the Go component responsible for the way and the order in which the goroutines of a Go program get executed.